How Your SaaS Email Stack Should Evolve ($0 to $10M ARR)

 Don't buy for the company you want to be instead of the company you are.
 It's tempting to buy Marketo at $200K ARR because you're "going to grow into it."
 You won't grow into it faster by having it, and you'll waste tremendous time trying to use 5% of its capabilities while paying for 100%.

 Don't underinvest at scale.
 The flip side: once you're at $3M ARR, the $50/month marketing tool from your early days is probably a bottleneck.
 Email likely influences significant revenue.
-The cost of professional tools is often rounding error compared to the value of getting email right.
+The true cost of email marketing is higher than the platform fee alone—but so is the value.

 Don't let technical debt compound silently.
 Address messy automations, unclear data, and undocumented processes incrementally.
 The companies that suffer most during transitions are the ones who let things accumulate until migration became a massive project.